 Ph.D.
 Reading List for Literary Theory and Criticism

 All lists must include at least twenty of the works below.
-The GSC will consider alternative texts from the same historical periods.
+The Graduate director will consider alternative texts from the same historical periods.
 In addition, the list must contain approximately twenty works from the twentieth century, chosen so as to include a reasonable distribution of texts that address at least three important areas of recent criticism.

 Plato, Symposium, "Phaedrus,""Ion," Republic (Bks.
 2,3,10)

 Dante Alighieri, "Letter to Can Grande della Scala"

 Alexander Pope, "An Essay on Criticism"

 Samuel Johnson, Preface to Shakespeare, "Rasselas" (Bk.
 10)